s2e-lab/s2e-lab.github.io/README.md

-Website for Security and Software Engineering Lab at the University of Notre Dame
+Website for Security and Software Engineering Lab at the University of Notre Dame.
+Based on the template: http://jekyllthemes.org/themes/solid/

 <!---